#{ServerName}

 Canine Cottages and Battersea are teaming up to form a partnership built on shared values, allowing Canine Cottages to support Battersea in its incredible work, ensuring our beloved dogs have all the love and attention they deserve.

-You can sign up for The Battersea Way, Battersea's pet advice email, or treat your dog to a well-deserved holiday by browsing the best paw-friendly cottages.
+You can sign up for The Battersea Way, Battersea's pet advice email, or treat your dog to a well-deserved holiday by browsing our dog-friendly cottages.

 Battersea Dogs & Cats Home is a registered charity in England and Wales (Registered Charity No: 206394)